govuk-one-login/onboarding-examples/tools/home-test/README.md

 A simple relying party implementation that simulates the GOV.UK One Login Home service card link.

-This tool can be used to test the implementation of your service's "loged in state page".
+This tool can be used to test the implementation of your service's "logged in state page".

 ```mermaid